-Conflict of Interest
+Conflict of Interest Policy

 An employee must not engage in activities where his or her personal interests conflict or have the appearance of conflicting with the interests of C.H.
 Robinson.
-Whether a conflict exists is to be decided by the Legal and Human Resources departments.
+Whether a conflict exists is to be decided by the Chief Legal Officer.
 Personal interest means any interest, whether financial or otherwise, that would, or would appear to, influence a judgment or decision in favor of another party dealing with C.H.
 Robinson.

-No employee or any member of their family shall solicit or accept from an actual or prospective customer or supplier any compensation, advance, or loans (except from established financial institutions on the same basis as available to other customers), entertainment, or other favors which are of more than minimal or nominal value generally around \$50 or which the employee would not normally be in a position to reciprocate under standard Company expense account procedures.
+No employee or any member of their family shall solicit or accept from an actual or prospective customer or supplier any compensation, advance, or loans (except from established financial institutions on the same basis as available to other customers), or gifts, entertainment, or other favors which are of more than minimal or nominal value generally around \$50 or which the employee would not normally be in a position to reciprocate under standard Company expense account procedures.
 This does not include normal business entertainment items such as meals and beverages, or contributions or donations to recognized charitable and nonprofit organizations.
-Family members include, but are not limited to, your spouse, parent, children and their spouses, brother or sister, or the same by marriage.
-Also included are, aunt, uncle, niece, nephew, grandparent, grandchild and other members of your household.
-Also included are romantic relationships and "step" "half" or family relationships.
+Family members include, but are not limited to, your spouse, parent, children and their spouses, brother or sister, in-law, aunt, uncle, niece, nephew, grandparent, grandchild and other members of your household.
+Also included are romantic relationships and "step" or "half" family relationships.